mgsrichard/bikesharing/README.md

 ### Daily Use by User Type and Gender

-In this chart, it's easier to see the larger proportion of riders on the weekends.
-When you split that data out by subscriber and customer, you can also see that among customers, women make up a larger share of the riders, around 50%.
-This is consistent with customers being tourists or families and couples on outings.
+In this chart, it's easier to see the larger proportion of women riders on the weekends in both groups.
+Among customers, women make up a larger share of the riders on all days, around 50%.
+There is no obvious rush hour in the data either for customers/non-subscribers.
+The larger share of women every day and the lack of rush hour are both consistent with customers being tourists or families and couples on outings.

 ![Daily Use by Type and Gender](https://github.com/mgsrichard/bikesharing/blob/main/Resources/7%20Daily%20use%20by%20type%20and%20gender.png)